boboxiaodd/cowboy-httpserver-template/README.md

 `/api/module/function`  will automatic route to `module_control:function` (the suffix `_control` is very important for security)

-the function's arguments is a maps from JSON
+the function's arguments is a maps from request JSON body

 If add a new control , it will try to apply `Mod:module_info` to active module .